aagiss/DLND_fastsent/README.md

 Key implementation info:
 1) Pure C even for Backpropagation and Stochastic Gradient Descent
 2) Multi-Threaded
+3) Fast file loading
-3) NN Weights saved/loaded
+4) NN Weights saved/loaded
-4) Early Stopping so no need to specify number of epochs
+5) Early Stopping so no need to specify number of epochs
-5) Learning Rate range test so no need to specify learning rate
+6) Learning Rate range test so no need to specify learning rate
-6) Learning Rate decay
+7) Learning Rate decay
-7) Two sentiment outputs objectivity/subjectivity and polarity (measure and score)
+8) Two sentiment outputs objectivity/subjectivity and polarity (measure and score)
+9) All the above in 706 lines of pure C

 <h3>Usage:</h3>
 <pre>./fastsent_train TRAIN_FILE VALIDATION_FILE TEST_FILE</pre>